dooshiifox/dotfiles/README.md

 -   You've configured `$HOME/Videos/downloads` to be owned by the `multimedia` group.
     -   `sudo chown -R multimedia:multimedia $HOME/Videos/downloads`
     -   `sudo chmod -R g+w $HOME/Videos/downloads`

+Please note that I'm new to Nix!
+If you have any improvements, please educate me!